TashSul/RobotChatCompanion/README.md

 This project creates a voice-based conversational interface for a Hiwonder Ainex humanoid robot running on Raspberry Pi 5 with Ubuntu.
 The system utilizes:

-- OpenAI GPT-4 for natural language processing and conversation
+- OpenAI GPT-4o for natural language processing and conversation
+- OpenAI Vision API for object recognition and scene understanding
-- USB camera for vision capabilities
+- USB camera for visual perception and object identification
 - USB microphone and speaker for audio interactions
 - Direct hardware access via ALSA commands for reliable device management

 ## Key Features

 - Seamless voice interaction with ChatGPT API integration
+- Object recognition and visual perception powered by OpenAI Vision
+- Trigger phrases for activating camera-based object identification
 - Hardware-optimized audio capture and playback
 - Automatic USB device detection and configuration
 - Error-resilient operation with exponential backoff